 Click Query in the top navigation menu to access several data management tools.

-The SQL Tool allows you to perform SQL queries against the data in Kinetica from Kinetica Administration Application (GAdmin).
+The SQL Tool allows you to perform SQL queries against the data in Kinetica from GAdmin.
 The SQL Tool works similarly to the SQL Lab in Reveal but has fewer restrictions.
 To read more about using the SQL Tool from the command line (also known as KiSQL), review Kinetica SQL (KiSQL).

 Several actions are available from this tool: